michel-ch/musicDownloader/README.md

-# Music Downloader From Excel
+# Music Downloader From Deezer 🐀

 Originally this project was made by me to get out of the Deezer ecosystem and stop paying money every month because why not ? 🐀